gravitonian/brutor-sdk/docs/hot-reloading-share-extensions.md

 The pages uses only text based files, so no Java code is involved.
-See the [hot reloading tutorial for Repository Extensions](hot-reloading-repository-extensions.md) for information about how to do Java Class reloading, it should work the same for Java code in Share.
+See the [hot reloading tutorial for Repository Extensions](hot-reloading-repository-extensions.md) for information about how to do Java Class reloading, it should work the same for Java code in Share, except that the port is 5007 instead of 5005.

 Let’s start by changing the page title and layout.
 This is done in the **share-extension/src/main/resources/alfresco/web-extension/site-webscripts/com/example/pages/simple-page.get.js** file: